BambooHR/guardrail/README.md

  - Guardrail assumes that all classes and functions are available in all locations.
 It does not check your autoloader or require statements to confirm that you have actually loaded a source file in any particular context.
+ - PHP allows you to declare a function inside of another function.
+This nested function actually has global scope, but is only visible after the outer function has executed.
+Guardrail does not support this use pattern.
  - Guardrail does not conditionally process functions.
 If the function is defined either at the top level or nested in a function, then it will be indexed and considered as globally available.
  - Guardrail relies upon reflection to determine availability of internal PHP methods and functions.